spsforks/ziglang-zig-wiki/Updating-libc.md

 Pay attention to the stderr output of this command.
 It may reveal an issue has occurred that will require you to massage the data by editing gen_stubs.zig.

 Check the `git diff` to make sure everything seems OK.
+In particular, look for wrongly included compiler-rt symbols that should be added to the blacklist in `tools/gen_stubs.zig`.

 To verify that the stub `libc.so` matches the "real" musl `libc.so` first build a zig hello world that dynamically links musl: